StefanJo3107/ASCII-Rendering-Shader-in-Unity/README.md

 # ASCII Rendering Shader in Unity
- Unity Image Effect that replicates retro ASCII rendering seen in games such as Rogue and Dwarf Fortress
+ Unity Image Effect that replicates retro ASCII rendering seen in games such as Rogue and Dwarf Fortress!

 Simply start by adding ASCIIRendering script to your camera Game Object.